canyanarca/JukeBox/README.md

 The project is a Game Library Platform where users can download or upload their games mostly for Indie developers.

-The project is not yet finished and is only for reviewing purposes.
+The project is not yet finished (there are more features to be added) and is only for reviewing purposes.